 2. Customize your Mightycause profile

 On #GivingTuesday, your organization profile on Mightycause will represent your organization in searches, and it’ll be the main link you share with your supporters.
-So, given that it’s the face of your organization, you want it to look like you’ve shown it a little love, right?
+Since it’s the face of your organization, it may be last minute, but you still want to show it some love.

 Depending on how much time you are able to devote, there is a lot to customize.
-(Get the details in this support article!)
-But if you don’t have much time, get your profile ready for #GivingTuesday by focusing on the most high-impact features.
+(Check out the details in this support article!)
+If you don’t have much time, get your profile ready for #GivingTuesday by focusing on the most high-impact features.

 Add a logo